What is the difference between exchange and completion?

 9 April 2018 by Gayle Fordham

 It is a common misconception that a date is set for Exchange of Contracts, but, this is not the case.
-Exchange will happen when all paperwork is in place, all parties in the transaction have signed their Contracts, and a date for completion has been agreed.
+Exchange will happen when all paperwork is in place, and all parties in the transaction have signed their Contracts; as well as having agreed a date for completion.
 The exception to this is generally in the case of new build home purchases.
-It is usual that the date will not be fixed for new build homes as the properties may not yet be built.
+It is usual that the date will not be fixed for new build homes as they may not be built.

-Delays to Exchange are commonly caused due to last few enquiries outstanding, missing signed Contracts, delay in deposit funds arriving, dates not being agreed or a Lawyer in the chain being unable to get authority from their clients.
+Delays to Exchange are commonly caused due to enquiries outstanding, missing signed Contracts, delay in deposit funds arriving, dates not being agreed; or even a Lawyer in the chain being unable to get authority from their clients.

 If you are taking out life insurance, then this should also be put into place from Exchange.

 The seller should notify their service providers and Local Authority upon exchange to notify the companies of the Completion date.
 However, services should not be cancelled without prior reference to the buyer.

 As mentioned above, completion dates are generally set upon exchange of Contracts.
 The completion date is the date you move house.

 If purchasing, the Lawyer will arrange to obtain mortgage funds from your lender, and collect any funds needed from you in time for the completion date.
 On the agreed completion date, the funds will be sent to the sellers Lawyer’s account.
 Once they are in receipt of the monies they will confirm to the Lawyer and estate agents; advising the latter that they can release the keys to the buyer.
 Money transfers between Lawyers normally take a few hours.
 However, they are only guaranteed to go through on the day it is sent, so, can take longer.
 Once the funds leave the Lawyers account, it is difficult to place an exact arrival time at the other end.
 To avoid delay funds maybe requested to be in the Lawyers account the day prior to Completion.